Chinese Communist Revolution: Aftermath and legacy

 On October 1, 1949, Chairman Mao Zedong officially proclaimed the founding of the People's Republic of China at Tiananmen Square.
 Chiang Kai-shek, 600,000 Nationalist troops and about two million Nationalist-sympathizer refugees retreated to the island of Taiwan.
 After that, resistance to the Communists on the mainland was substantial but scattered, such as in the far south.
 An attempt to take the Nationalist-controlled island of Kinmen was thwarted in the Battle of Kuningtou.

 In December 1949 Chiang proclaimed Taipei, Taiwan the temporary capital of the Republic, and continued to assert his government as the sole legitimate authority of all China, while the PRC government continued to call for the unification of all China.
 The last direct fighting between Nationalist and Communist forces ended with the Communist capture of Hainan Island in April 1950, though shelling and guerrilla raids continued for several years.

-Starting from June 1950, the outbreak of the Korean War led the American government to place the United States Seventh Fleet in the Taiwan Strait to prevent either side from attacking the other, the cold war era of Taiwan Strait has begun.
+In June 1950, the outbreak of the Korean War led the United States government to place the United States Seventh Fleet in the Taiwan Strait to prevent either side from attacking the other.
 However, the CCP and Kuomintang kept clashing in Southeast Asia during the cold war.

 The Kuomintang also made several last-ditch attempts to use Khampa troops against the Communists in southwest China.
 The Kuomintang formulated a plan in which three Khampa divisions would be assisted by the Panchen Lama to oppose the Communists.
 Kuomintang intelligence reported that some Tibetan tusi chiefs and the Khampa Su Yonghe controlled 80,000 troops in Sichuan, Qinghai and Tibet.
 They hoped to use them against the Communist army.